-Sections with fixed times (Fix-PaP) (Data cannot be modified in the path request by an applicant)

-- Capacity with fixed origin, intermediate and destination times within one IM/AB. - Intermediate points and operational points (as defined in 3.4.1.2) with fixed times.
-Request for changes to the published PaP have to be examined by the IMs/ABs concerned and can only be accepted if they are feasible and if this does not change the calculation of the priority rule in case of conflicting requests at X-8.

-Sections with flexible times (Flex-PaP) (Data may be modified in the path request by an applicant according to individual needs, but without exceeding the given range of standard running times, stopping times and train parameters.
-Where applicable, the maximum number of stops and total stopping time per section has to be respected)

-- Applicants are free to include their own requirements in their PaP request within the parameters mentioned in the PaP catalogue. - Where applicable, the indication of standard journey times for each corridor section has to be respected. - Handover times at Handover Points (as defined in Chapter 3.4.1.2) between IMs/ABs are fixed (and harmonised by IMs/ABs) and cannot be changed. - Optional: Intermediate Points (as defined in Chapter 3.4.1.2) without fixed times.
-Other points on the Corridor may be requested. - Optional: Operational Points (as defined in Chapter 3.4.1.2) without fixed times. - Requests for changes outside of the above mentioned flexibility have to be examined by the IMs/ABs concerned if they accept the requests.
-The changes can only be accepted if they are feasible and need no change of handover times at Handover Points between IMs/ABs.
+- Sections with fixed times (Data cannot be modified in the path request by an applicant) - Capacity with fixed origin, intermediate and destination times within one IM/AB. - Intermediate points and operational points (as defined in 3.4.1.2) with fixed times.
+Request for changes to the published PaP have to be examined by the IMs/ABs concerned and can only be accepted if they are feasible and if this does not change the calculation of the priority rule in case of conflicting requests at X-8. - Sections with flexible times (Data may be modified in the path request by an applicant according to individual needs, but without exceeding the given range of standard running times, stopping times and train parameters.
+Where applicable, the maximum number of stops and total stopping time per section has to be respected) - Applicants are free to include their own requirements in their PaP request within the parameters mentioned in the PaP catalogue. - Where applicable, the indication of standard journey times for each corridor section has to be respected. - Optional: Intermediate Points (as defined in Chapter 3.4.1.2) without fixed times.
+Other points on the Corridor may be requested. - Optional: Operational Points (as defined in Chapter 3.4.1.2) without fixed times. - ⇒ Requests for changes outside of the above mentioned flexibility have to be examined by the IMs/ABs concerned if they accept the requests.
+The changes can only be accepted if they are feasible.

-The C-OSS promotes the PaPs by presenting them to existing and potential customers (e.g. letters to customers, RAG, customer meetings, conferences, etc.).
+The C-OSS promotes the PaPs by presenting them to existing and potential applicants.

 All PaPs on RFC NSM are published as Flex PaPs in PCS.
-However, only the published times can be guaranteed.
-In line with the framework of capacity allocation, the applicant can request for modifications to the published times, that will be studied by the IM, with the exception of the border times, for which changes will not be accepted.
+However, only the published times and regimes are preconstructed.
+In line with the framework of capacity allocation, the applicant can request for modifications to the published times, that will be studied by the IM, with the exception of the border times, for which changes will normally not be accepted.